Disclaimer: I don't own Pokémon.

 "Are you alright, Charka?"
 James cried as Bulbasaur lowered the charmander to the ground.

-"Chaaaar," Charka responded feebly.
+Charka responded with a weak cry.
 He was soaked and shivering, and the flame on the tip of his tail had become much smaller.

-"Buulbbaah!"
-Bulbasaur called to him as he caught up.
+Bulbasaur called out to him as he caught up.

 The two of them were interrupted by a cry.
 All of a sudden a pidgey shot down from above and seized the bag in its claws.